-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 PISP must allow the PSU to either enter the account details or select the account with their ASPSP. • n/a 24 PISP Required 2 The PISP must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
-PSR Regs.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.46 and 17.47 8 PISP Required 4 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens.
-EBA Draft Guideline 5.1(b) EBA Opinion paragraph 50 Trustee P3/P4 letter Action P3 A6 5a ASPSP Required 5 ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name on to make the PSU aware of these details(unless an SCA exemption is being applied).
-These details must be displayed as part of the authentication journey on at least one of the following screens without introducing additional confirmation screens(unless supplementary information is required, refer to section 4.1.2) 1.
+С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements CX Considerations 1 PISPs must allow the PSU to either enter the account details or select the account with their ASPSP. • n/a 24 PISP Required 3 PISPs should provide messaging to inform PSU that they will be taken to their ASPSP to complete the payment.
+2 PISPs must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
+PSRs Reg.
+68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 8 PISP Required ASPSPs should have intermediary screen which indicates the status of the request and informs the PSU that they will be automatically taken back to the PISP.
+4 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens and offer the same authentication method(s) available to the PSU when authenticating in their ASPSP's direct channels.
+EBA Final Guideline 5.1(b) and 5.2(a) EBA Opinion paragraph 50 Trustee P3/P4 letter Action P3 A6 FCA Approach Document 17.132,17.136, 17.439 52 ASPSP Required 8 ASPSPs should inform the PSU on the intermediary screen that their session with the ASPSP is closed.
+5 ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name on to make the PSU aware of these details (unless an SCA exemption is being applied).
+These details must be displayed as part of the authentication journey on at least one of the following screens without introducing additional confirmation screens (unless supplementary information is required, refer to section 4.1.2) 1.
 PISP to ASPSP redirection screen 2.
 Authentication screen 3.
 ASPSP to PISP redirection screen • RTS Art.
-5(1)(a) 28 ASPSP Required 6 The ASPSP app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
-Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 1 ASPSP Required 9 PSU must be redirected straight back to the PISP website/app on the same device where PISP displays confirmation of successful initiation. • PSR Reg.
-44(1) 26 PISP Required
+5(1)(a) 28 ASPSP Required 6 ASPSPs app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
+Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 1 ASPSP Required To demonstrate an app based redirection part of the journey we h used one variation of PIS journey (Sec 4.1.1) as an example, wh ASPSP receives all the details of the payment order from the PIS 9 PSU must be redirected straight back to the PISP website/app on the same device where PISP displays confirmation of successful initiation. • PSRs Reg.
+44(1) 26 PISP Required This redirection flow applies to other variations of PIS journeys co in detail under Section 4.